Waabuffet/laravel-docker/README.md

 ```

 The reason we pass `<DB_NAME>` as a parameter is to allow multiple projects to exist on the same machine (in different directories of course).
+UPDATE: now you do not need to pass the `<DB_NAME>` parameter as it will read it from the `.env` file from inside the project

 **NB: The server will take a little time to be ready after the container has started.**
 You can follow the laravel server logs using the following command:
 ```